abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 But first, we need to examine *one-way connections* between them, i.e. *functors*.

-PS: Categorical isomorphisms are also *very rare in practice* --- the only one that comes to mind me is the Curry-Howard-Lambek isomorphism from the previous chapter.
+PS: Categorical isomorphisms are also *very rare in practice* --- the only one that comes to mind is the Curry-Howard-Lambek isomorphism from the previous chapter.
 That's because if two categories are isomorphic then there is no reason at all to treat them as different categories --- they are one and the same.

 <!--
 comics: